 Misdemeanors Versus Felonies in California

-When it comes to misdemeanors versus felonies, the easiest way to distinguish the two is by saying that misdemeanors are less serious and will only result in penalties such as fines, jail or probation, but on top of those sentence options available for misdemeanors, felonies in California can leave you sentenced to time in prison or even result in the death penalty in some cases.
+When it comes to how infractions, misdemeanors and felonies differ, the easiest way to distinguish the three is by recognizing that infractions are the least serious criminal charges and will only result in a fine -these are things like traffic violations or jaywalking tickets.
+Misdemeanors are the next most serious level of offense as these can result in jail time, probation as well as fines.
+Lastly, felonies can leave you sentenced to jail, probation, fines as well, but you could also face time in prison or even result in the death penalty in some cases.

-While the definitions vary from state to state, in California, a misdemeanor is a crime that carries a sentence no worse than one year in county jail.
 In some misdemeanor cases, you may even have the right to waive your appearance in court and have your criminal defense attorney appear on your behalf.
-Common misdemeanor crimes include cases of DUI, petty theft, minor drug possession and most cases of domestic violence.
+Common misdemeanor crimes include cases of DUI, petty theft, minor drug possession, simple assault or battery and most cases of domestic violence.

 What Are Felonies in California?

-Felonies are more serious crimes and if you are convicted, you may end up serving time in a state prison, although some convictions will result in probation time, which may be served in county jail.
+Felonies are more serious crimes and if you are convicted, you may end up serving time in a state prison, although some convictions will result in probation time.
 Additionally, many low-level felony crimes allow a state prison sentence to be served in local jail under a split sentence.
 A split sentence requires part of the sentence to be in a local jail while the other part is served while out of jail on community supervision.

 It is worth noting that felony probation (also known as formal probation) has a lot more restrictions than misdemeanor (or summary) probation.

-There are other differences besides sentencing when it comes to misdemeanors versus felonies in California.
+There are other differences besides sentencing when it comes to misdemeanors and felonies.
 If you are accused of a felony, you must go to court in person, which isn’t always the case for misdemeanors.
 No matter what sentence you receive, having a felony conviction on your record can seriously jeopardize your future, preventing you from owning firearms, leaving you with a DNA record in the state and federal database, and making you likely to face discrimination while seeking employment and looking for affordable housing.

 If the crime is a violent or serious felony in California, you could even receive a strike on your record under the three strikes law, meaning that after you receive three such counts on your record, you could face life imprisonment.

-Common felony charges include grand theft, drug sales, aggravated battery, homicide, rape and robbery.
-In some felony cases, a top criminal attorney in Vista will be able to plead the charges down to a misdemeanor, allowing you to serve a much shorter sentence and protect your right to bear arms.
+In some felony cases, a criminal attorney will be able to plead the charges down to a misdemeanor, allowing you to serve a much shorter sentence and protect your right to bear arms.